nayeonk/itpwebdev/notes-and-assignments/notes/301/intro_to_jquery.md

 As the semester progresses, and we later get into the underlying language of Javascript on which jQuery is built, we will repeatedy double-back through jQ with an eye toward its capabilities as we expand our knowledge and perspective on client-side Web development.

-####jQuery -- the fundamental basics:
+### jQuery - the fundamental basics

 To start, ANY page that you want to run jQuery in must have two basic components:

-1. A script tag with a src attribute to "load" into the page the underlying jQuery code / library:
+#### 1. Load in jQuery

 ```html
 <script src="http://code.jquery.com/jquery.js"></script>
 ```

+#### 2. Wait until the page is ready

-2. A separate script block with jQuery code to "wait" until page load, and then inside that code the jQ instructions for the page:
+Set up a separate script block with jQuery code to "wait" until page load, and then inside that code the jQuery instructions for the page will run.

 ```html
 <script>